All Episodes

 A lot of my friends are wondering why we aren't winning these.

-I mean, if you look at how the socialists and hyperspending, anti-American rant of the left candidates, well, we should be running away with this stuff.
+I mean, if you look at how the socialist and hyperspending, anti-American rand of the left candidates, we should be running away with this stuff.

 So the question is why we aren't.

-And I don't think that the damage is coming from uh the opponents from the Nancy Pelosi's and Joe Biden's.
+And I don't think that the damage is coming from the opponents from the Nancy Pelosi's and Joe Bidens.

 I think the damage is truly coming from inside of our own party.

-I really think, and I'm and I know this is going to sound like frustration or even repudiation, but it's not.
+I really think, and I know this is going to sound like frustration or even repudiation, but it's not.

-I'm worried about winning in the future and changing the direction of this country to stop the illegal immigration, to stop these these horinous things that are going on.
+I'm worried about winning in the future and changing the direction of this country to stop the illegal immigration, to stop these horrendous things that are going on.

-And sadly, the problem is when the face of the party are people like McConnell and Graham and Romney and Collins and Kramer, all these people that supported the one trillion dollar infrastructure plan, uh it becomes very difficult for people like me to look at my friends, my conservative friends, and say, go vote, go vote, we'll change things.
+And sadly, the problem is when the face of the party are people like McConnell and Graham and Romney and Collins and Kramer, all these people that supported the $1 trillion infrastructure plan, it becomes very difficult for people like me to look at my friends, my conservative friends, and say, go vote, go vote.

-No, we won't, because these same people are not.
+No, we won't because these same people are going to be able to do it.

 No.

-Because I would vote for Ted Cruz and RP.
+Because I would vote for Ted Cruz in RP.

 Yes.